johnnyb1694/data-analysis/1. Technical write-ups/Emerging trends in reporting/emerging-trends-analysis.md

 Exploratory analysis
 --------------------

-Let's first examine the elephant in the room: just how did COVID-19 grow over time?
-It turns out that it follows a predictable logistic growth pattern:
+Let's first examine the elephant in the room: how did the reporting of the coronavirus emerge over time?
+Was it a gradual linear increase or did it exhibit a slightly more exponential period of growth?

+It turns out that it follows a predictable logistic growth pattern, up until a certain point (specifically, the point of lockdown in the U.S. which occurred on the 17th of March 2020).
+From that point onwards, reporting has somewhat stabilised:

 ``` r
 archive_clean %>%